 Trei Asar, the Twelve Prophets, is a panorama of Jewish history.
-These prophets have a message for all generations, and the commentaries by Rabbi Matis Roberts and overview by Rabbi Joseph Elias, sheds lights on that connection, making these messages real to us today.
+Volume I, containing Hosea, Joel, Amos and Obadia, has a message for all generations, and the commentaries by Rabbi Matis Roberts and overview by Rabbi Joseph Elias, sheds lights on that connection, making these messages real to us today.

 The intervening years were a time of strife and disappointment, as prophet after prophet begged and warned, foretold and chastised about the impending doom.

 Comparatively speaking, these books are short -- some as short as only a single chapter -- but we should not be deceived by brevity.
 Like all prophecies recorded in Scripture, they have a message for all generations.
 And Hosea, the first of the prophets in this Book, was greater than Isaiah, the most quoted of all the prophets.